 - UPMO at The Hive and The Beacon Centres in Gorebridge,

 - The Netherthird Community Garden in New Cumnock and

 - The STAND Dementia Group based at The Kennoway Community Shed & Garden.

 These 6 groups will be working with our Horticultural Educator to develop their GLiN projects, grow food, grow for wildlife, grow for their communities, gain new skills through training and work as a group building a long-lasting legacy. you can find out more about each projects by clicking here.

 What impact did we make?

-A total of 52 participants successfully achieved their GLiN award and have pledged to to keep gardening & growing and to also look after and connect with the natural world around them.
+In 2022, 52 participants successfully achieved their GLiN award and pledged to to keep gardening & growing and to also look after and connect with the natural world around them.